 Your section 179 deduction is generally the cost of the qualifying property.
 However, the total amount you can elect to deduct under section 179 is subject to a dollar limit and a business income limit.
 These limits apply to each taxpayer, not to each business.
-However, see Married Individuals under Dollar Limits, later.
-Also, see the special rules for applying the limits for partnerships and S corporations later.
+However, see Mar-ried Individuals under Dollar Limits, later.
+Also, see later.
 For a passenger automobile, the total section 179 deduction and depreciation deduction are limited.
 See Do the Passenger Automobile Limits Apply in chapter 5.